Yeosu–Suncheon rebellion: November – containment and suppression

-The United States Involvement
+American involvement

 As in the case of the United States' involvement in the Jeju Uprising the US played a role in the Yeosu-Suncheon rebellion as well, both militarily and materially.
 The background of US participation was due to its military presence in South Korea at that time.
-US military advisors were sent to Yeosu to assist the South Korean forces.
+US commanders were involved in planning South Korean military operations, with US military advisors attached to each South Korean Army unit.
+US aircraft were also used to transport troops to suppress the rebellion.
 The advisors' task consisted of the "Suppression and extermination of subversive element in South Korea."
 Furthermore the US appointed Song Ho Sung (송호성) commander of the punitive forces headquarters.
 James H. Hausman was dispatched as personal advisor in the role of a military assistant to Song Ho Sung.
-Though the US did not send ground forces during this uprising, however the military advisors who were dispatched to each unit of the government forces exercised control and command over military operations owing to their military authority.
+Though the US did not send ground forces during this uprising, the military advisors who were dispatched to each unit of the government forces exercised control and command over military operations owing to their military authority.

-After the rebellion: fatalities and impact of the incident
+Aftermath and deathtoll

 During the Yeosu-Suncheon Rebellion, between 2,976 and 3,392 people died (depending on the sources), some 82 people went missing, between 1,407 and 2,056 people were injured, 152 soldiers were executed by special court martial, and about 2,000 homes were destroyed.

 Rhee learned from this rebellion that the Korean army had been infiltrated by members of the Workers Party of South Korea, and soon started a full-scale purge of communists: members of the Workers Party of South Korea and soldiers who came from the Korean Liberation Army were all expelled from the South Korean army.

 Moreover, these acknowledgements led Rhee to oppress officers who did not favor him as the president.
 As a result, 18 officers and 1,693 enlisted in 1948; and 224 officers and 2,440 enlisted in 1949 were terminated from their military service.

 In the meantime, Park Chung-hee, who would later become the president of Korea, was arrested and was sentenced to life at first, but it was alleged that he was punished leniently in exchange for agreeing to hunt down people involved in the rebellion through Paik Sun-yup.
 Moreover, because of the rebellion, Rhee enacted the National Security Law on December 1, 1948.

-After the rebellion, residents in the western region of the country were forced to remain silent about the incident, which was also the case with the Jeju uprising.
+After the rebellion, residents in the western region of the country were threatened and forced to remain silent about the incident, which was also the case with the Jeju uprising.

-The matter was recently reviewed by the South Korean Truth and Reconciliation Commission, which found that government forces killed between 439 and 2,000 area civilians.
+The matter was recently reviewed by the South Korean Truth and Reconciliation Commission, which found that government forces killed between 439 and 2,000 civilians.